jucian0/posts/building-forms-in-reactjs-2.md

 ### Code explanation

 The first thing that we should discuss is why I'm using `useCallback`.
-UseCallback is used when you want to memoise a function, this hook receives a function as argument and memoise it, and this hook will return the same function while the dependencies don't change.
+UseCallback is used when you want to memoise a function, this hook receives a function as argument and memoise it, and this hook will return the same function while the dependencies doesn't change.
 When the some dependency is changed a new function is returned.
 But why we need to do this?
 The functions inside a component will change every time that the component is rendered, so when I use `useCallback` I know that the function returned is the same, unless some dependency is changed.

 The next thing we should understand is that: